TechnoBlogger14o3/Android-Interview-Questions/README.md

 62. What is ThreadPool.
 How can we create ThreadPool in Java.

 63. What is Java Timer Class?
 How to schedule a task to run after specific interval.

+65. Explain the java OOPS Concept.

+66. Difference betwwen Interface and Abstract.

+67. List down the Access Modifiers in java.

+68. What are final, finally, and finalize.

+69. Difference between Toolbar and AppBar Layout.

+70. How do you reduce the apk size.

+71. What is AAPT?
+Mention some adb commands.

+72. How will you change the package name.

+73. What is buildToolVersion, compileSDKVersion and targetSDKVersion.

+74. Difference between notifyDataSetChanged and   notifyItemChanged.

+75. When we upload an apk, then what needs to be changed versionCode or versionName.
+Explain.